-Join us this Spring in Washington, D.C., and learn about the new and innovative ways speech technologies are shaping our lives and changing the way you do business.
+Thank you for joining us in Washington, D.C., as we learned about the new and innovative ways speech technologies are shaping our lives and changing the way we do business.

 In today’s competitive environment, successful businesses need to understand what opportunities speech technology offers, and more importantly, how to harness those opportunities.
 At SpeechTEK 2016, you’ll hear from real speech consumers who have deployed speech to provide better service to their customers and to generate revenue to improve their bottom line.

 Why You Should Attend

 Four simultaneous tracks of content featuring keynote presentations, panel discussions, hands-on workshops, case studies, and more, attend SpeechTEK 2016 and learn to:

 - Improve customer loyalty and satisfaction

 - Increase adoption and acceptance of self-service offerings